27Co/CloseIt.nvim/README.md

 - Typing the right bracket/quote moves cursor outside
 - Deleting the left bracket/quote also deletes the right one
 - Hitting enter indents the new line (with right bracket in another line)
+- Ctrl+Backtick adds a code fence in insert mode

 ## Installation